ebiblefellowship/ebible-site/content/join/conference/index.md

 ## Lodging Information

-Call the Holiday Inn Select at (302) 792-2700 to make room reservations if you need them.
+Call the Holiday Inn Select at the number above to make room reservations if you need them.
 Make sure to mention you are there for the *EBible Conference* so you will get the discounted rate of $89 plus tax.